Interview with Dani Raimet: Vegan Triathlete and AFL player

 How and why did you decide to become a vegan?

 I basically became vegetarian overnight, I watched a few documentaries and researched more into factory farming and about a week later I removed all animal products.
 I cut out all animal products because i think there is a fundamental issue with us as humans using and abusing living beings.
-I didn't really 'transition' as such I just became vegan overnight.

 How long have you been vegan?